 From the Department of Entomology at Cornell University is the Bio-control agents’ guide to parasitoids, predators, pathogens, weed feeders, and related biological control links.

-North Carolina Biological Control Information Center
+North Carolina State Biological Control Information Center

 The National Science Foundation Center for Integrated Pest Management (CIPM) serves a leading role in technology development, program implementation, training, and public awareness for Integrated Pest Management at the state, regional, and national level.
 The CIPM is an organizational unit within the College of Agriculture and Life Sciences at North Carolina State University.

-Northwest Coalition for Alternatives to Pesticides (NCAP)
+Northwest Center for Alternatives to Pesticides (NCAP)

 Provides articles, blogs and links relating to alternatives to pesticides.
 They promote pesticide free parks, sustainable agriculture, pesticide free schools, and clean water for salmon.